Benjcore/BenjcoreUtil/README.md

 ### Some Features Include :
 - Clearing Windows Console Windows
 - Simple IO Actions
 - Time and Date Management
-- Reading Basic Config Files
 - Versioning System
 - An Easy to use Logger
 - Hashing and Encryption